5th Gen 4Runner Front 4″ – 4.5″ Lift with Adjustable Coilovers, Strut Shims & 3″ Rear Springs

 This set-up will take us from 3″ – 3.5″ in the front to 4″ – 4.5″ and from 2″ in the back to 3″ in the back.
 The goal here is to increase our ground clearance more than what we already have.
-By adding the rear 3″ Icon overland spring, we can also start adding additional weight to the 4Runner without pulling the rear down too much.
+By adding the rear 3″ Icon overland spring, we can also start adding additional weight without pulling the rear down too much.

 Icon Rear Overland 3″ Springs Vs. 2″ Springs